strapi/documentation/docusaurus/docs/dev-docs/configurations/guides/rbac.md

 ---
-title: Role-Based Access Control
+title: Create custom RBAC conditions
-displayed_sidebar: devDocsSidebar
+displayed_sidebar: devDocsConfigSidebar
 description: In Strapi, RBAC is an approach to restricting access to some features of the admin panel to some users.
 The Community Edition of Strapi offers 3 default roles.

 ---